aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: HLL_WRITE_ALLOW_FOLD

     Allow the resulting set to be the minimum of provided index bits.
-Also, allow the usage of less precise HLL algorithms when minhash bits of all participating sets do not match.
+For intersect_counts and similarity, allow the usage of less precise HLL algorithms when minhash bits of all participating sets do not match.

 .. versionadded:: 3.11.0